shpml/fundamentals/09_chapter/09_assessment.md

 Based on whether or not your users discover a match, notify them with a winning or losing message in a pop-up box using `alert`.
 In some of our other exercises, we have used `console.log` to provide feedback regarding our code.
 However, as we start to have a more "user-facing" mindset, we need to begin to code in a way that makes more sense for the user.
 For our game, this means notifying the user about a win or loss with a pop-up notification rather than on the console, a place where most users don't look.

 We can use **alert** to display a pop-up message to a user.
-In a JavaScript file, you could write `alert('Hello, friends.');` and you would create a pop up from your browser that displays the string 'Hello, friends'.
+In a JavaScript file, you could write `alert('Hello, friends.');` and you would create a pop up from your browser that displays the string `'Hello, friends'`.

 For this assessment, you'll use an alert to display messages to your user: